Wizardcn/ga-linear-regression/readme.md

 python main.py
 ```

-This will generate the dataset using the following code:
+This will run the pipeline function that is to generate the dataset using the following code:

 ```python
 import numpy as np